CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 The purpose of including a Security Policy in a CPAN distribution is to advise users how to report security issues, and how these issues will be handled.

-Note that while this guide has an open source license, the actual security policies written based on this guide, including any recommended wording or example policies below, are in the [public domain](https://creativecommons.org/public-domain/cc0/).
+Note that while this guide has an open source license, the actual security policies written based on this guide, including any recommended wording or example policies below, are in the public domain as per the [Zero-Clause BSD License](https://opensource.org/license/0bsd).
-(This includes any policies based on prior versions of this guide.)
+(This includes any policies based on prior versions of this guide, some of which referred to the [Creative Commons Public Domain License](https://creativecommons.org/public-domain/cc0/).)
 You do not need to mention or link to any license in your security policy, and your security policy should be considered a part of your software and covered by that software's license.

 ### Why should authors add a security policy?